 Coronavirus: what does it mean for hybrid and electric car drivers?

-The coronavirus (or Covid-19) pandemic has swept across the country over the last few weeks, with preventative ‘lockdown’ measures now imposed by the government to slow the spread.
+The coronavirus (Covid-19) pandemic has swept across the UK over the last few months, with preventative ‘lockdown’ measures now imposed by the government to slow the spread.
 With most of us now stuck at home for all but essential journeys, what does that mean for electric-car drivers and motorists in general?

-Many garages and workshops remain open, however, as these are deemed essential services to keep key workers (healthcare professionals, utility workers, emergency services personnel, etc.) mobile.
+Many garages and dealer service departments remain open, however, as these are deemed essential services to keep key workers (healthcare professionals, utility workers, emergency services personnel, etc.) mobile.
 DrivingElectric sister site Buyacar remains open for business, too, with special offers in place for NHS staff and key workers.

 Can I drive my car during the coronavirus pandemic?

-The UK government has issued widespread lockdown for all but essential journeys.
+In late March, the UK government imposed widespread lockdown for all but essential journeys.
 So while there's nothing in place to stop you driving your car, it needs to be for one of the government’s pre-defined reasons: these include shopping for essentials such as food or medicine, or attending a medical appointment at a hospital or doctor's surgery.

 You may also use your car for medical purposes – be that attending a medical appointment, or assisting an elderly or vulnerable person.
 You can also use your car to get to work, but only if necessary and your work cannot be done from home.